 - If LVP mode is used, this resistor must be fitted.

-- This line is only needed for Low Voltage Programming - LVP mode.
+- The PGM line is only needed for Low Voltage Programming - LVP mode.

 - PIC18F J parts need a decoupling capacitor between VccCore pin and Ground, typically 100nF.